 Northwood encourages faculty, staff, and students with alcohol or other drug-dependency problems to contact community counseling centers for assistance.
-Students may contact the Student Assistance Counselor, Director of Counseling Services, or a staff member in the Student Affairs office.
+Students may contact the Student Assistance Counseling Center, Health Center Personnel, or a staff member in the Student Affairs office.